yuanqi99/sd-image-variations-diffusers/README.md

 # Stable Diffusion Image Variations Model Card

+📣 V2 model released, and blurriness issues fixed! 📣
 🧨🎉 Image Variations is now natively supported in 🤗 Diffusers! 🎉🧨

+## Version 2

-This version of Stable Diffusion has been fine tuned from [CompVis/stable-diffusion-v1-3-original](https://huggingface.co/CompVis/stable-diffusion-v-1-3-original) to accept CLIP image embedding rather than text embeddings.
+This version of Stable Diffusion has been fine tuned from [CompVis/stable-diffusion-v1-4-original](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) to accept CLIP image embedding rather than text embeddings.
 This allows the creation of "image variations" similar to DALLE-2 using Stable Diffusion.
 This version of the weights has been ported to huggingface Diffusers, to use this with the Diffusers library requires the [Lambda Diffusers repo](https://github.com/LambdaLabsML/lambda-diffusers).

+This model was trained in two stages and longer than the original variations model and gives better image quality and better CLIP rated similarity compared to the original version

 ![](https://raw.githubusercontent.com/justinpinkney/stable-diffusion/main/assets/im-vars-thin.jpg)